artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 #### Immutability by Default

-_Case 1: Labelling all variables as final_
+_Labelling all variables as final_

 In Java, in order to make sure that methods do not mutate anything, you need to mark all parameters as final, and then inner variable all need to be marked